huang12zheng/Dart-Data-Class-Generator/README.md

 ## Features

-The generator can generate the constructor, copyWith, toMap, fromMap, toJson, fromJson, toString, operator == and hashCode methods for a class based on [class properties](#create-data-classes-based-on-class-properties) or [raw JSON](#create-data-classes-based-on-json-(beta)).
+The generator can generate the constructor, copyWith, toMap, fromMap, toJson, fromJson, toString, operator == and hashCode methods for a class based on [class properties](#create-data-classes-based-on-class-properties) or [raw JSON](#create-data-classes-based-on-json-beta).

 Additionally the generator has a couple of useful quickfixes to speed up your development process.
 See the [Additional Features Section](#additional-features) for more.